Climate activist Greta Thunberg, 16, tells House committees: 'Unite behind the science' and 'take real action'

 NYC SAYS 1.1M STUDENTS CAN ATTEND CLIMATE STRIKE PROTEST WITHOUT PUNISHMENT

 Thunberg, who is Swedish, kept her remarks brief during the hearing.
 While other young activists delivered impassioned pleas before Congress, she made concise points.
-Climate Crisis Committee Chairwoman Kathy Castor, D-Fla., raised the argument -- mentioned earlier by Rep. Tom Graves, R-Ga. -- that the problem was not U.S. performance when it comes to harmful emissions, but bad actors like China who are not doing enough.
+Climate Crisis Committee Chairwoman Kathy Castor, D-Fla., raised the argument -- mentioned earlier by Rep. Garret Graves, R-La. — that the problem was not U.S. performance when it comes to harmful emissions, but bad actors like China who are not doing enough.
 Thunberg said this argument works both ways.

 "Another perspective," she offered.
 "I am from Sweden, a small country, and there it is the same argument.
 'Why should we do anything, just look at the U.S.,' they say, just so you know.
 That is being used against you as well."